Keyboard shortcuts

 Two-layer enforcement

 1. Startup hard-error.
-If any --recovery-cmd / --recovery-cmd-file / --recovery-exec / --recovery-exec-file is configured and --udp-port is set, the daemon refuses to start with ConfigError::RecoveryRequiresAuthenticatedTransport.
-Operators must pass --i-accept-recovery-on-unauthenticated-transport to proceed.
+If any --recovery-exec / --recovery-exec-file is configured and --udp-port is set, the daemon refuses to start with ConfigError::RecoveryRequiresAuthenticatedTransport.
+To proceed the operator must pass the transport-qualified accept flag for the listener in play — --secure-udp-i-accept-recovery-on-unauthenticated-transport for a secure-UDP listener, or --plaintext-udp-i-accept-recovery-on-unauthenticated-transport for a plaintext one.
 The flag is verbose by design (matches the --i-accept-<risk> convention) and shows up in cargo tree / startup banners.

 Why secure-UDP isn’t enough